tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 {{?RFC5246}} (Section 7.4.7.1.) describes a mitigation strategy requiring careful implementation for thwarting these attacks.
-Experience shows that in practice, server implementations may fail to fully thwary these attacks due to the complexity of this mitigation [ROBOT].
+Experience shows that in practice, server implementations may fail to fully thwart these attacks due to the complexity of this mitigation [ROBOT].
 For TLS 1.2 servers that support RSA key exchange using a DC-enabled end-entity certificate, a hypothetical signature forgery attack would allow forging a signature over a delegated credential.